Quantum spin systems on infinite lattices: Ground states and thermal states

 In this situation, it is shown in~\cite{MR0468989} that, roughly speaking, the following conditions are equivalent: \begin{enumerate} \item $\omega$ is a KMS state at inverse temperature $\beta$, \item There is a unique state $\rho$ on the finite system that is invariant under the dynamics induced by the coupled system.
 This is the Gibbs state at inverse temperature $\beta$.
 Moreover, any initial state $\rho_0$ converges to $\rho$ as $t \to \infty$. \end{enumerate} Hence, as expected, the state of the small system will tend to the (unique) equilibrium state at the same temperature as the big reservoir to which it is coupled.

 Finally we have a look at the second law of thermodynamics, which says that one cannot extract energy from a system at thermal equilibrium in a cyclic process (that is, by returning back to the equilibrium dynamics).
 Again we first investigate the question for a finite dimensional system governed by a Hamiltonian $H$.
 Let $\omega$ be the corresponding Gibbs state for $\beta > 0$.
 Note that the energy of the system is given by $\omega(H)$.
 We then apply a unitary operation $U$ to the system, to obtain a state $\omega_U(A) := \omega(U^*AU)$.
-The energy difference is then
+The energy difference between the new and the old state is then